 GREEN CLIMATE FUND

-Trump said the United States would stop payments to the U.N.
+Trump said the United States would cease payments to the U.N.
 Green Climate Fund, in which rich countries committed billions of dollars to help developing countries deal with floods, droughts and other impacts from climate change.

 "Climate change is real.
 Leaving Paris is not good for America or the world," Musk said in a Twitter post.

-General Electric CEO Jeff Immelt said he was disappointed, adding: "Climate change is real.
+General Electric CEO Jeff Immelt said he was disappointed, adding, "Climate change is real.
 Industry must now lead and not depend on government."

 Republican U.S. congressional leaders backed Trump.
 Senate Majority Leader Mitch McConnell applauded Trump "for dealing yet another significant blow to the Obama administration's assault on domestic energy production and jobs."

 After a struggle within his administration, Trump followed the advice of Steve Bannon, a top adviser who specializes in managing Trump's populist appeal, and Environmental Protection Agency chief Scott Pruitt.

 Senate Democratic leader Chuck Schumer called the decision "one of the worst policy moves made in the 21st century because of the huge damage to our economy, our environment and our geopolitical standing."

 U.S. Senator Bernie Sanders, who sought the Democratic presidential nomination last year, said: "At this moment, when climate change is already causing devastating harm around the world, we do not have the moral right to turn our backs on efforts to preserve this planet for future generations."